 What if my personal or financial information changes after I complete the financial aid process?

 Federal regulations allow aid administrators to consider extenuating circumstances when calculating aid eligibility, especially if your situation changes during the application process.
 If you or your family experiences any of the following, please contact your Student Finance Professional and submit an appeal to your DeVry University Student Finance Office.

 How do I obtain more information about education tax credits?

 You may be eligible for credit that could save you money at tax time.
 To learn about education tax credits and other tax information for students please visit www.irs.gov.

 How much loan money can I borrow?

-The academic year amounts of your subsidized and/or unsubsidized Stafford loans are determined by several factors such as your grade level and financial need.
+The academic year amounts of your Federal Direct Subsidized and/or Unsubsidized Loans are determined by several factors such as your grade level and financial need.
 Your Student Finance professional can provide detailed information based on your individual situation.

-Do I have to accept all of the loan funds I am offered?
+Do I have to accept all of the loans funds I am offered?

 What is the interest rate on a student loan?